Wolox/wolmo-core-android/FEATURES.md

 ### ToastFactory
 Singleton injectable utility class to simplify work with Android's [Toast] messages.

+### View extensions
+Provides some view extensions.
+- `ViewGroup.inflate(@LayoutRes layoutRes: Int, attachToRoot: Boolean = false): View`: inflates a layout inside the [ViewGroup].
+- `TextView.setTextOrGone(newText: String?): Unit`: set text and show if text is not null or empty or hide otherwise.

 ### WolmoActivity
 Base implementation of a `DaggerActivity` that provides these extra features: